 Be a Steward

 Some travelers have a bad habit of ignoring local environmental problems, which helps deteriorate the local population’s perception of tourists.
 Conversely, some people figure if the locals don’t care, why should they?
-Because, when it comes to environmental awareness, we are generally more educated than the locals.
+Perhaps because we come from countries where basic education is more accessible and might be more environmentally aware than some locals.
 It’s not that the locals don’t care, it’s that they don’t know.

 You may even want to take it upon yourself to try educating a local or two.
 Children, in particular, can be quite impressionable.
 Maybe pick up a freshly discarded piece of litter, and place it in an appropriate receptacle in front of the offending litterbug.